 The works in this sale include:

 28 cm.
 (11 in) high.
 Conceived in 1989.
 Estimated to sell for £40,000-60,000.
-This work is seemingly influenced by Henry Moore's Helmet Heads (1950), Frink's Midas Head (also referred to as Midas Mask or simply Mask) was made in dialog with a television program The Midas Touch which was produced by Frink's stepson Mark Csáky.
+This work is seemingly influenced by Henry Moore's Helmet Heads (1950), Frink's Midas Head (also referred to as Midas Mask or simply Mask) was made in dialogue with a television programme The Midas Touch which was produced by Frink's stepson Mark Csáky.
 The work represents a pivotal moment in Frink's approach to her later sculptures and the continued exploration of her beloved medium of bronze.

 signed and numbered 'Frink 1/7' (on the base) bronze with a brown patina 21.5 cm.
 (8 1/2 in.) long Conceived in 1968.
 Estimate £25,000-35,000.

 signed and numbered 'FRINK 2/9' (on the base) bronze with a brown patina 43.8 cm.
 (17 1/4 in.) high (including base).
 Estimate £20,000-30,000.

 bronze with a brown patina 49.8 cm.
 (19 2/3 in.) high (including Base).
 Conceived in 1965.
 Estimate £6,000-8,000.